 8.7 Smoking and eating areas shall be segregated from storage and production areas.

-8.8 Jewelry, watches, pins and earrings etc. shall be avoided.
+8.8 Jewelry, watches, pins and earrings etc shall be avoided.

-8.9 Employees shall not be allowed to store food, beverages, etc, as these might act as carriers for contamination and add to litter.
+8.9 Employees shall not be allowed to store food, beverages, etc as these might act as carriers for contamination and add to litter.
 Spitting on the floor shall be strictly prohibited.

 8.10 Toilet and comfort room walls and bowls shall be washed with detergent at regular time intervals.